 - Have a minimum grade point average of 2.7 (based on a 4.0 scale) on all undergraduate work taken prior to receiving the baccalaureate degree or 3.0 in the senior year.
 In a typical year, the average GPA of admitted applicants is 3.4; GRE scores and GPA are combined into a single admissions index.

 Applicants who wish to maximize their probability of admission should be sure to have their application materials complete by March 1 for the fall semester.
 The admissions committee will make their first set of decisions shortly after this date.
 Applications will be considered through July 15 for the fall semester as long as space is still available.

 To submit an application, please follow these instructions:

 - Go to the UTC Graduate School's online application system and follow all instructions as you work through the various required components.
 Note that the graduate application process details can be found on the lower right-hand portion of this screen.

-- Note that applying to the UTC Research master's degree program requires completing an application to the UTC Graduate School (via the link above) and then completing the program-specific application that you can access by clicking here.
+- Note that applying to the UTC Research master's degree program requires completing an application to the UTC Graduate School (via the link below) and then completing the program-specific application that you can access by clicking here.
 This process is also clearly detailed in the online application system.